Ladder99/ladder99/docs/source/introduction.md

 <!-- via an optional one-way data diode (Java + RabbitMQ) -->

-Our MTConnect Application then consumes the data as XML or JSON over HTTP, and feeds it to a database and visualizer.
+Our MTConnect Application then consumes the data as XML over HTTP, and feeds it to a database and visualizer.

 <!-- For more on the data diode, see the service [here](services/diode). -->